Worst-vd-plas/Patchlunky/README.txt

 custom mod configurations by typing a name in the combo box and pressing the 'Save' button next to it.

-You can select a mod in the mod list, and press the up/down buttons to move it before/after another mod to change the order the mods are patched to the game.
+You can select a mod in the mod list and click the up/down buttons to move it before/after another mod to change the order the mods are patched to the game.
 This only makes difference if two mods affect the same resources in the game, and you wish to have one override the other.